quangis/quangis-workflow/README.md

 ## Tests

-To run the tests, use `python3 -m unittest test.py` or simply run `test.py`.
+To run the tests, simply run `nose2`.

 ## Serving a SPARQL endpoint